So You Want to Talk About Race

 Me and White Supremacy

-A collection of 15 essential essays written by Audre Lorde, the late feminist and black lesbian poet.
-Praised as landmark writings, Lorde speaks to racism, sexism, LGBTQ+ issues, and so much more.
+A collection of essays from Audre Lorde, the late feminist and Black lesbian poet.
+Praised as landmark writings, Lorde speaks to racism, sexism, and more.
+It is a collection of essential essays and speeches written by Audre Lorde, a woman who wrote from the particulars of her identity: Black woman, lesbian, poet, activist, cancer survivor, mother, and feminist writer.

 I'm Still Here

-This book is a powerful account of what it’s like growing up as a Black Christian woman in America.
-Channing Brown addresses some of today’s most pertinent topics—including the intersections of racial justice and religion.
+This book is a powerful account of what it is like growing up as a Black Christian woman in America.
+Channing Brown addresses some of today's most pertinent topics.
+The book became a bestseller during the mid-2020 resurgence of national interest in racial injustice following the George Floyd protests.